The way I work

 Working with grief, in particular after the loss of a child.

 Since completing Befriender training in 2006, I have also volunteered as a Befriender for SANDS (Stillbirth and Neonatal Death Charity).
-As a bereaved parent of a child with a life-limiting condition, I understand this very particular experience of loss and can support both parents and siblings through the grieving process.
+As a bereaved parent of an infant with a life-limiting condition, I understand this very particular experience of loss and can support both parents and siblings through the grieving process.

 Counselling is a collaborative process